Skip to main content

 • Your 5 free credits — granted automatically when you confirm your account.
 A first build costs 3, so the free credits cover it.

-Two later steps have their own prerequisites: the backend step needs a Supabase project to connect, and exporting the code needs a one-time GitHub connect.
+Two later steps have their own prerequisites: the backend step needs a Supabase project to connect, and GitHub two-way sync needs a one-time GitHub account connection.
 Neither is required to build and publish your first site.

 Build your first project